ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_VVVVVV.md

 ## What does randomization do to this game?
 All 20 Trinkets are now Location Checks and may not actually contain Trinkets, but Items for different games.

+Optionally, you may enable DoorCost, which will gate away some areas:
+- Laboratory
+- The Tower
+- Space Station 2 and
+- Warp Zone
+until you've collected some Trinkets.
+Examples:
+- If you set DoorCost at 3, then to enter Laboratory you will need Trinkets 1-3, for The Tower 4-6, etc.
+- If you set DoorCost at 4, then to enter Laboratory you will need Trinkets 1-4, for The Tower 5-8, etc.

 ## What is the goal of VVVVVV when randomized?
 Save all crew members, and finish the story.